tira-miso/DaisyLin_T1A3/README.md

 - Comments in complete sentences and the first word is capitalised.
 Also inline comments were avoided.
 - Function names are in lower case and words are separated by underscores to improve readability.

-I also use [autopen8](https://pypi.org/project/autopep8/) package to achive this.